paulkiernan/university/README.md

 List of projects anyone can use to help familiarize themselves with some of the fundamental concepts of programming.
-These projects are divided into individual lessons aimed at guiding a student through elementary concepts first and then exploring more advanced topics
+These projects are divided into individual lessons aimed at guiding a student first through elementary concepts and later piecing all of these together to explore more advanced topics.

 I wrote these lessons with Python as the subject language in mind but they can be completed with most other languages as well.